 - “Let the memories of your fathers life provide you with the comfort you need during this challenging time.”

 Just as with the loss of a father, losing your mother is profound.
-It can be of great comfort for a grieving person to hear how much you admired his/her mother, too.
-Extend your caring thoughts, admiration and words of condolences with these examples.
+It can be of great comfort for a grieving person to hear how much you admired and cared for their mother.
+Touching sympathy messages about mothers can end up being the exact thing they need to read inside a sympathy card to feel better about their loss.
+Extend your caring thoughts, admiration, and words of condolences with these examples.

 - “Although no words can take away the sorrow that you bear.
 May it be comforting to you to know that others care.”